Skin wrinkles and blemishes

 - Humectants, including glycerin, act by pulling water up to the surface of the skin from deep tissues.
 People with oily skin should use humectant moisturizers.

-- Other compounds, such as monolaurin, contain mixtures of fatty molecules (lipids).
+- Other products contain mixtures of fatty molecules (lipids), such as monolaurin.
 These help restore the skin's natural barrier against moisture loss and damage.

 Most moisturizers contain combinations of these compounds.
-They usually have other ingredients, such as alpha hydroxy acid, sunscreen, collagen, and keratin.
+They usually have other ingredients, such as alpha hydroxy acids, sunscreen, collagen, hyaluronic acid, ceramides, and keratin.
 Collagen and keratin leave a protein film and temporarily stretch the skin, which may reduce wrinkles.

 The skin under the eyes is very thin.
 It does not produce much of the protective oils that keep skin soft and supple.
 Under-eye products are advertised as being able to reduce puffiness and dark circles.
 They work in one of two ways: